JackStromberg/azure-docs/articles/application-gateway/private-link.md

 - Private Endpoint creation doesn't create a \*.privatelink DNS record/zone.
 All DNS records should be entered in existing zones used for your Application Gateway.
 - Azure Front Door and Application Gateway do not support chaining via Private Link.
 - Source IP address and x-forwarded-for headers will contain the Private link IP addresses
+- Private link configuration for Application Gateway has an idle timeout of ~5 minutes (300 seconds).
+To avoid hitting this limit, applications connecting through Private Link Service must use TCP Keepalives lower than that time.

 ## Next steps